Princess Sumaya bint Hassan

-Princess Sumaya bint Hassan (born 14 May 1971) is a princess of Jordan.
+Princess Sumaya bint El Hassan (born 14 May 1971) is a princess of Jordan and a first cousin of King Abdullah II.

 Early life

-Sumaya was born in Amman on 14 May 1971, to Prince Hassan bin Talal and Princess Sarvath al-Hassan.
-Her mother was of Pakistani-Bengali descent.
-She received her primary education at the Amman Baptist School in Jordan, and subsequently at the International Community School.
-Sumaya later attended Sherborne School for Girls in Dorset, in England.
+Princess Sumaya was born in Amman on 14 May 1971, and is the second daughter to Prince Hassan bin Talal and Princess Sarvath al-Hassan.
+She received her primary education at the Amman Baptist School in Jordan, and subsequently at the International Community School in Amman.

+Princess Sumaya later attended Sherborne School for Girls in Dorset, in England.
 She went on to graduate from the Courtauld Institute of Art at the University of London with a Bachelor of Arts in the History of Art, specializing in Early Sources of Islamic Art and Architecture.

 Public life

-In 1991, Sumaya founded the Princess Sumaya University for Technology (PSUT), and currently, she serves as the Chairman of PSUT's Board of Trustees.
+In 1991, Princess Sumaya founded the Princess Sumaya University for Technology (PSUT), and has served as the Chairman of PSUT's Board of Trustees ever since.
 Her aim was to build a regional hub for IT research and development, and today PSUT has become the leading science and technology institution in Jordan and the MENA region.

-She was appointed President of the Royal Scientific Society (RSS) in October 2006 by her father Hassan Bin Talal, the founder of RSS.
-Previously, she had sat on its Board of Trustees.
+The Princess was appointed President of the Royal Scientific Society (RSS) in October 2006 by her father Hassan Bin Talal, the founder of RSS.

-In her capacity as President of the Royal Scientific Society, Sumaya sits as a member of the Higher Council for Science and Technology (HCST), a government body that advises the State on public policy issues relating to science and technology.
+In her capacity as President of the Royal Scientific Society, Princess Sumaya sits as a member of the Higher Council for Science and Technology (HCST), a government body that advises the State on public policy issues relating to science and technology.
 She is also founder of the Queen Rania Centre for Entrepreneurship (QRCE), Jordan's first and only university-based centre for Entrepreneurship, and established the Queen Rania National Business Plan Competition for aspiring student entrepreneurs.

-She was elected as Chair of the Board of Governors of the UN Economic and Social Commission for Western Asia (UN-ESCWA) Technology Centre, based on the RSS campus.
+She was elected as chair of the Board of Governors of the UN Economic and Social Commission for Western Asia (UN-ESCWA) Technology Centre, based on the RSS campus.
 She has been a supporter of SESAME for over a decade and has raised awareness of the project at numerous global high-level fora.
-In May 2017, the King of Jordan invited Sumaya to head the Jordan Delegation at SESAME's official opening.
+In May 2017, the King of Jordan invited Princess Sumaya to head the Jordan Delegation at SESAME's official opening.

-Sumaya chaired the 8th World Science Forum 2017 held in Jordan from 7–10 November 2017 under the theme of "Science for Peace".
+Princess Sumaya chaired the 8th World Science Forum 2017 held in Jordan from 7–10 November 2017 under the theme of "Science for Peace".
 The World Science Forum 2017 marked its first time in the Middle East.

+Princess Sumaya was named UNESCO Special Envoy for Science for Peace (2017–2019)., and today she serves as a UNESCO Goodwill Ambassador for Science for Peace.